Sharon Salzberg

-Sharon Salzberg (born August 5, 1952) is a New York Times bestselling author and teacher of Buddhist meditation practices in the West.
+Sharon Salzberg (born August 5, 1952) is an author and teacher of Buddhist meditation practice in the West.
 In 1974, she co-founded the Insight Meditation Society at Barre, Massachusetts, with Jack Kornfield and Joseph Goldstein.
-Her emphasis is on vipassanā (insight) and mettā (loving-kindness) methods, and has been leading meditation retreats around the world for over three decades.
-All of these methods have their origins in the Theravada Buddhist tradition.
-Her books include Lovingkindness: The Revolutionary Art of Happiness (1995), A Heart as Wide as the World (1999), Real Happiness - The Power of Meditation: A 28-Day Program (2010), which was on The New York Times Best Seller list in 2011, and the follow-up Real Happiness at Work (2013).
-She runs a Metta Hour podcast, and contributes monthly to a column On Being.
+Her emphasis is on vipassanā (insight) and mettā (loving-kindness) methods, and she has been leading meditation retreats around the world for several decades.

+All of these methods have their origins in the Theravada Buddhist tradition, through teachings by Dipa Ma, Anagarika Munindra, Sayadaw U Pandita, and other Asian teachers.
+Her books include Lovingkindness: The Revolutionary Art of Happiness (1995), A Heart as Wide as the World (1999), Real Happiness – The Power of Meditation: A 28-Day Program (2010), which was on The New York Times Best Seller list in 2011, the follow-up Real Happiness at Work (2013), and Love Your Enemies (co-written with Robert Thurman 2013).
+She runs a Metta Hour podcast, and contributes monthly to a column "On Being".

 Early life

 Born in New York City to a Jewish family, Salzberg had a troubled early life after her parents divorced when she was four and her father abandoned the family.
 At nine, her mother died and she went to live with her father's parents.
 Though her father returned when she was eleven, he soon overdosed and was subsequently hospitalized.
 He was placed in the mental health system, where he remained until his death.
 By 16, Salzberg had lived with five different families.

 In her sophomore year at the State University of New York, Buffalo in 1969, Salzberg encountered Buddhism during a course in Asian philosophy.
 The following year, she took an independent study trip to India, and in January 1971 attended her first intensive meditation course at Bodh Gaya.
 In the next several years, she engaged in intensive study with various Buddhist teachers including S.N.
 Goenka.
 After returning to US in 1974, she began teaching vipassana (insight) meditation.

-Salzberg had a health emergency in February 2019 of which details were not disclosed.